Haripriya866/user-management/README.md

         Create a new folder for the backend: mkdir backend

-        Navigate to the frontend folder:
+        Navigate to the backend folder:
         cd ../backend

         Initialize the backend project: